Mr. Wonderful (Action Bronson album): Singles

 On August 5, 2014, Bronson released "Easy Rider" as the album's first single.
-The song was produced by Bronson's long time producer Party Supplies.
+The song was produced by Bronson's long-time producer Party Supplies.
 On August 20, 2014, the music video for "Easy Rider", directed by Tom Gould, was released.
 The video pays homage to the 1969 Peter Fonda/Dennis Hopper film Easy Rider.
 After premiering the song on January 7, 2015, Bronson officially released "Actin Crazy", via digital distribution, as the album's second single on January 20, 2015.
 On February 16, 2015, "Terry" was released as the third single alongside the pre-order for the album.
 On March 3, 2015, "Baby Blue" was released as the album's fourth single.
 The song features Chicago-bred recording artist Chance the Rapper.
 Bronson confirmed on Twitter that they were pushing this single to radio stations and that they were filming a music video for the song.

 Critical reception

 Mr. Wonderful received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 77, which indicates "generally favorable reviews", based on 17 reviews.
 Writing for Exclaim!, Samantha O'Connor noted that Bronson has become "a more serious artist focused on experimentation" with the record, further noting that the project's "varying production clashes throughout the disorganized project."
-Jay Balfour of HipHopDX said, "Tellingly and thankfully, the most out-of-pocket moves on Mr. Wonderful aren’t uncharacteristic appeals to radio but cases of its artist leaning further into the territory he’s been hinting at.
+Jay Balfour of HipHopDX said, "Tellingly and thankfully, the most out-of-pocket moves on Mr. Wonderful aren’t uncharacteristic appeals to the radio but cases of its artist leaning further into the territory he’s been hinting at.
 Unlike the rest of his albums and mixtapes up to this point though, Mr. Wonderful is a multi-producer affair and it jumps around noticeably as a result."

 Kellan Miller of XXL said, "But aside from a few problematic miscues, the majority of Mr. Wonderful can be maneuvered without the skip button in tow, culminating in "Easy Rider," a fittingly assertive statement realized through unfurled rhymes that don't require a chorus to stick in the imagination.
 Unshaved, donned in sweatpants, and with a compelling major label debut to his credit, Action Bronson is appropriately attired as hip-hop's latest star."
 Colin Fitzgerald of PopMatters said, "Mr. Wonderful may not come off as the sweeping epic its coda hints at, but it's an entertaining and unique experience that only Bronson could give us.
 Few rap albums can be this different and still satisfying."